ASCII-Mentorships/Agent-Based-Modeling/README.md

 - Basic knowledge of programming
 - Download NetLogo on your PC from their [official website](http://ccl.northwestern.edu/netlogo/download.shtml).
 Enter your BITS email ID.

+## Expectations
+By the end of the project, you should have a well-developed simulation environment, and be able to plot graphs and draw inferences from the same.
+You will learn how to code in NetLogo and the code should be clean and efficient, with proper commenting and documentations of each experiment.
+The simulation should be easy to operate and visually appealing.

 ## Team